Skip to content

 AI-powered building was mentioned in 74 of 143 videos - more than any other strategy.
 Founders are using Cursor, Claude, and ChatGPT to build products in days that would have taken months.
 One founder built a $15K/month AI app "in a day."

 The opportunity is real, but the path matters.
+If you want the full playbook on running a one-person business, our solopreneur playbook covers the systems, mindset, and revenue models from 115 founder interviews.
 Let's look at what actually works.

-Based on 143 founder interviews, these are the business models that solo founders are using to reach $100K+ in annual revenue.
+The business models that work best for solo founders are AI tools and automation (59 mentions), SaaS/Micro-SaaS (43 mentions), content/creator businesses (15 mentions), marketplaces and directories (15 mentions), and productized services (14 mentions).
+Based on 143 founder interviews, these are the models solo founders are using to reach $100K+ in annual revenue.

 1